hapi-server/data-specification/hapi-2.0.0/HAPI-data-access-spec-2.0.0.md

 Clients programs interpreting the HAPI CSV stream are encouraged to use existing CSV parsing libraries to be able to interpret the full range of possible CSV values, including quoted commas and escaped quotes.
-However, it is epxected that a simplistic CSV parser would probably handle more than 90% of known cases.
+However, it is expected that a simplistic CSV parser would probably handle more than 90% of known cases.

 **Binary Output**